jdlrobson/skins.wmflabs.org/.github/ISSUE_TEMPLATE/enable-preview-for-my-skin-on-skins-wmflabs-org.md

 **Does your skin require composer or other extensions?**
 Only skins with zero dependencies will be added.

+**Does your skin have a screenshot at the path `screenshots/1280x800.png?```

+A screenshot is required for the skin to be added.

 **Does your skin using PHP hooks?**
 Code is audited before being enabled.
 The simpler and more restricted the implement of the skin the quicker it will get added.